mrMetalWood/hyper-command-gifs/README.md

 Enhances your daily terminal routine with GIFs.
 Because why not.

+Displays a gif when opening and when execute some commands

 Currently the plugin matches for the following keywords in your commands:

 - build